 From February 2021 through November 2021, we sold an aggregate of 7,812,501 shares of our Series A-3 convertible preferred stock, or Series A-3 Preferred Stock, at a purchase price of \$2.56 per share for total gross proceeds of \$20.0 million.
-Each share of our Series A-3 Preferred Stock will of our common stock immediately prior to the completion of this offering.
-Pursuant to the IRA, holders of our Series automatically convert into A-3 Preferred Stock are entitled to certain registration rights.
+Each share of our Series A-3 Preferred Stock will automatically convert into 0.4427 shares of our common stock immediately prior to the completion of this offering.
+Pursuant to the IRA, holders of our Series A-3 Preferred Stock are entitled to certain registration rights.
 See the section titled "Description of Capital Stock-Registration Rights" for additional information.